Key takeaways

 Debt relief companies are for-profit institutions that help you manage and pay down your debts.
 Depending on the company and what services are offered, they may work with creditors to help you get out of debt for less than what you originally owed.

-Most debt relief companies charge a hefty fee for their services.
-However, like lenders and credit card issuers, each company offers different services.
-Debt consolidation, debt settlement, credit counseling and debt management are the most common options.
+Most debt relief companies charge a hefty percentage of your discharged debt as a fee for their services.
+Each company offers different services.
+Some of the most common debt relief options include debt consolidation, debt settlement, credit counseling and debt management.

 How do debt relief companies work?